Principal Financial Group Inc. (PFG) Shares Down Despite Recent Market Volatility

 Conclusion

 In summary, Principal Financial Group Inc. (PFG) has had a bad performance as of late.
-Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+Analysts have bearish opinions on the stock, with some viewing it as a “sell” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.